CurveDocs/curve-docs/docs/lending/contracts/vault.md

 ### `maxSupply`
 !!! description "`Vault.maxSupply() -> uint256: view`"

     Getter for the maximum amount of assets that can be supplied to the vault.
-This function is only avaliable in a newer version of the vault contract.
+This function is only available in a newer version of the vault contract.

     Returns: maximum supply (`uint256`).